Guide to Hiring Staff in Hong Kong

 - Application forms must not contain questions which lead to discrimination

 - Carefully review all advertising material and accompanying literature related to employment.

 - Employees who oversee recruitment should be trained to avoid discrimination.

 If you intend to hire part-time employees or contractual staff, it is common practice in Hong Kong that part-time employees will work less number of hours than full-timers too.
 The Hong Kong Employment Ordinance doesn’t formally define part-time or contractual employees, but these employees will enjoy the same protection as full-time staff do.

-As for hiring students, if they are Hong Kong citizens or PR holders, they can be hired on either a full or part-time basis without any restrictions.
+As for hiring students, if they are Chinese national or PR holders, they can be hired on either a full or part-time basis without any restrictions.
 Students and interns will be entitled to MPF contributions.
 Interns are paid a monthly allowance.